5 things to tick off before launching a remote card sort

 - Hot tip: Once you’ve previewed your card sort study, test it by sending the shareable link to a small group of people like your colleagues and friends.
 Encourage feedback on the terminology used, and find out if there are any areas where your sample group got confused or misunderstood the content of the cards or categories.
 This is a must-do before you launch your study!
 Just keep in mind that no data is collected while the study is in ‘Preview’ mode.

+Check out our information architecture guide.
 To learn more about best card sorting best practices, check out our 101 guides.
 Also if you’d like to learn more about card sorting with specific examples and expert advice, we highly recommend Donna Spencer’s book: Card Sorting: Designing Usable Categories.

 Got any other tips to use before launching your card sort?
 Comment below!